tuxies-wiki-team/tuxies-wiki/docs/guides/firefox-userjs.md

 user_pref("apz.overscroll.enabled", true); // true, for linux
 ```

-- ==apz.fling_friction=={.info} determines how quickly the scrolling slows down.
+- ==apz.fling_friction== determines how quickly the scrolling slows down.
-- ==apz.gtk.pangesture.delta_mode=={.info} set to 2 (pixel mode) ensures that scrolling takes into account display scaling (useful if you are not using 100% scaling).
+- ==apz.gtk.pangesture.delta_mode== set to 2 (pixel mode) ensures that scrolling takes into account display scaling (useful if you are not using 100% scaling).
-- ==apz.gtk.pangesture.pixel_delta_mode_multiplier=={.info} determines the speed of the touchpad scrolling in pixel mode.
+- ==apz.gtk.pangesture.pixel_delta_mode_multiplier== determines the speed of the touchpad scrolling in pixel mode.
 It is recommended that you set the mousewheel delta multipliers first before this value, as this value applies only to trackpads, whereas the mousewheel delta multipliers apply to both mouse and trackpad.
-- ==apz.overscroll.enabled=={.info} set to true makes the page elastic as you reaches its end, making it feel more alive.
+- ==apz.overscroll.enabled== set to true makes the page elastic as you reaches its end, making it feel more alive.

 ---